technicat/TootSDK/FORK.md

 ### ScheduledPost

-- Added `ScheduledPost.Params` so `ScheduledPostParams` can be used solely for requests, no longer need to translate to `ScheduledPostRequest`
+- Add `ScheduledPost.Params` so `ScheduledPostParams` can be used solely for requests, no longer need to translate to `ScheduledPostRequest`
 - Handle nil/missing `ScheduledPost.mediaAttachments` from Pleroma/Akkoma
-- Removed throws for missing date (no longer optional in `ScheduledPostParams`) and scheduled too soon (handle enforcement at the calling level)
+- Remove throws for missing date (no longer optional in `ScheduledPostParams`) and scheduled too soon (handle enforcement at the calling level)
 - Updating a `ScheduledPost` no longer returns an optional
 - `getScheduledPost` no longer returns an optional

 ### Report

 - Reporting accounts/posts on Pixelfed is moved to a separate function that takes `PixelfedReportParams`
-- Filled in remaining `Report` fields added with Mastodon 4.0
+- Fill in remaining `Report` fields added with Mastodon 4.0

 ### Tag